 Introducing Delta Signals: Geospatial Event Intelligence for Satellite Monitoring

-Quick Answer: Delta Signals is Off-Nadir Delta's new geospatial intelligence layer that maps geolocated security and geopolitical event signals on top of satellite imagery, enriched with AI-generated summaries, threat scores, and actor information.
-It helps analysts connect satellite-observed changes to real-world events.
+Quick Answer: Delta Signals is Off-Nadir Delta's geospatial event-intelligence layer.
+It maps geolocated security and geopolitical event signals on top of satellite imagery, enriched with AI-generated summaries, severity scores, and actor information, and refreshed continuously through the day.
+It is evidence-based: each signal is traceable to its original news sources and a verified location, so you can open, check, and share the evidence behind it.
+It helps analysts connect satellite-observed changes to the real-world events that caused them.

 Satellite imagery tells you what changed.
 Delta Signals tells you why.